 This one may seem like a stretch, but although harmonica may not require the same level of dexterity as other instruments (take a drum kit, for example), it still demands proper coordination between our hands, mouths and respiratory system.

 To play the harmonics proficiently, we must be able to match our inhales and exhales with the proper positioning for the notes we intend to produce.
-This takes a surprising level of dexterity to produce music with the rhythm and timbre we want from the harmonica.
+This takes a surprising level of skill to produce music with the rhythm and timbre we want from the harmonica.

 The increased coordination we developed through playing the harmonica will transfer to other parts of our lives where small, controlled movements can make big differences.